jkomoros/card-web/README.md

 to twitter.

 To send a tweet outside of the normal schedule, load up the Firebase functions console, tap the three dots next to the autoTweet function, choose View in Cloud Scheduler, and hit 'Run Now'.

+## Config file keys

+**Re-run `gulp inject-config` every time you change the config file!**

+### firebase

+The firebase key is where you put the firebase config.

+If you only have a prod configuration, you can just put the config right here.

+If you have a prod and dev sub configuration, then you can have two sub keys, firebase.dev and firebase.prod, each of which have their own config.

+### firebase.dev

+This is where your firebase project config should go for the dev version of the project.
+This is the 'staging' server with throw-away data.

+### firebase.prod

+This is where your firebase project config should go for the prod version of the project, with real data and visible to the world.

+### app_title

+The name of your app, to show up in the titlebar of the web page, the web app header, and in the manifest.
+If the string starts with 'The ' then the The will be rendered a lighter color in the header.

+### user_domain

+If this is set, then it allows you to apply special permissions for users whose email is from the given domain.
+Used in conjunction with permissions.signed_in_domain.

+This value should be the part after the `@` sign in an email.
+For example, for 'bob@mycompany.com', the value for this would by 'mycompany.com'.

+### permissions

+If you want to override the default BASE_PERMISSIONS of the webapp, for example to make it so users must be explicitly whitelisted to view the app at all, then put an object there with all of the true/false keys you want to override.
+See src/reducers/user.js.BASE_PERMISSIONS for an enumeration of all of the keys and what they mean.

+The different permissions objects are maps that are sub-keys of this: 'all', 'anonymous', 'signed_in', 'signed_in_domain'.

+#### permissions.all

+The override permissions for all users.
+This is how you override the base permissions, since it applies to ALL users, including non-signed-in ones.

+#### permissions.anonymous

+The override permissions for users who are signed in AT LEAST anonymously (it also applies if they're signed in with a real login).
+By default every user who visits the web app is signed in anonyously, so in practice this applies for everyone.

+The web app defines its own permissions that apply at this tier in src/reducers/user.js.BASE_USER_TYPE_ANONYMOUS_PERMISSIONS.
+Keys you provide here will supercede those.

+#### permissions.signed_in

+The override permissions for users who are signed in AND the sign in has a username and email attached.
+Note that this means these permissions layer on top of the overrides provided for permissions.anonymous.

+The web app defines its own permissions that apply at this tier in src/reducers/user.js.BASE_USER_TYPE_SIGNED_IN_PERMISSIONS.
+Keys you provide here will supercede those.

+#### permissions.signed_in_domain

+The override permissions for users who are signed in AND the sign in has a username and email attached AND that email's domain matches the config.user_domain.
+Note that this means these permissions layer on top of the overrides provided for permissions.signed_in and permissions.anonymous.

+You'd typically do this if you wanted to, for example, only give view access to people signing in with an email account tied to 'mycompany.com'.

+### twitter_handle (optional)

+If you have a twitter bot configured, the handle of the bot (not including @).
+Emits metadata in index.html, but also used as a signal for whether the cloud functions related to twitter bots need to be deployed (they require billing to be enabled).

+### backup_bucket_name (optional)

+The name of the bucket within google cloud storage to store and retrieve buckets from.

+You need to create this bucket within your project.
+(If you have both dev and prod projects it should be within the prod project).

+Required if you want to backup or restore a backup

+### tag_releases

+A boolean.
+If true, `gulp release` will tag releases.
+Should only be set to true if you have repo edit privileges to the repo you cloned from.

 ## Favicons